particle-iot/docs/src/content/support/support-and-fulfillment/returns.md

 ### 60-Day Unopened Return Policy

 If you are not 100% satisfied with your order, we will be happy to arrange a return for any unused items purchased within 60 days.
-Simply visit support.particle.io with your order number, email address you used to place the order, and a brief description of why you’d like this return.
+Simply visit our [support portal](https://support.particle.io/) with your order number, email address you used to place the order, and a brief description of why you’d like this return.

 ### Opened Product Return Policy